 Recently my 6 year came home from school and I asked her how was lunch today.
 She was excited for lunch because it was a fruit and yogurt parfait.
 As a vegetarian, she always gets excited when she can eat school lunch with her friends.
 Today she said her first bite was delicious.
 Then, she said, ” Mom they must have run out of yogurt because the rest of my parfait was milk!”
 This special had been offered all week.
 It is possible this parfait had not been made fresh that morning.
 As we know yogurt and fruit will separate into a liquid when kept in the fridge and needs to be remixed or thrown away depending on when it was prepared.
 The school foodservice professionals at her school took one look at her parfait, apologized, and got her a new one.
 In this example it was easy for them to see the issue and quickly rectify the situation.
 In the end making a hungry 6 year very happy with her lunch.

-Another example of a student complaint from a different district recently was caused by supply chain shortages.
+Another example of a student complaint from a different district recently was caused by menu changes due to shortages.
 A middle school student complained to his mother that he was only given a milk, yogurt and crackers for lunch and he was very hungry when he came home.
 Instead of reaching out to the school nutrition department, the mother vented on social media.
 She was concerned that her child was being underfed and her tax dollars were being wasted.
-Yes, the milk, crackers and yogurt is what the student selected but he left out the multiple offerings of fresh fruits and vegetables that he declined.
+Yes, the milk, crackers and yogurt is what the student selected but he left out the multiple offerings of fresh fruits and vegetables that he

 Not all situations are this simple.
 We have seen and heard about students around the country posting their meals to social media.
 Many of these posts are negative in nature.